KAttila98/DL-NHF/README.md

 The notebook note2img contains the python code which generated the image outputs from .midi files.

 The notebook MusicGenerator presents a training executed on a DCGAN.
 The results of the training (generated images) can be found in the "output" directory.
+The music.h5 file contains the weights of the trained model

 In the "data" directory there are the raw .midi files